ginchu/breast-cancer-image-segmentation/README.md

     python3 fcn_train_no_aug.py

-(to run different fcn resnet models, just have to change the model assigned on line '' to any)
+(to run different fcn resnet models, just have to change the model assigned on line 39, can uncomment the desired model)

 ## Contribution: who is responsible for which files
 Gina: train.py, data.py, unet.py, mlp.py, enet.py, aug_data.py